 Health Systems

-Health systems will use smart contracts to record and safely transfer data.
+Health systems also plan to use smart contracts to record and safely transfer data.

 We can already see examples of smart contracts being used in the medical industry by the likes of EncrypGen.
 This is an application that uses smart contracts to transfer patient data in a secure way, allowing no access from third parties.